deptofdefense/anet/README.md

 			run.environment("ANET_DB_SERVER", "db server hostname")
 			run.environment("ANET_DB_NAME","database name")
 			```

-1. Open `anet.yml` and make sure the port settings look good for you.
-If you change the port, also update the "proxy" field in `client/package.json`.
 1. Run `./gradlew dbMigrate` to build and migrate the database.
 	- The database schema is stored in `src/main/resources/migrations.xml`.
 1. Seed the initial data: